dnapi/dnapi/README.md

 # Hi!
-My name is Alexandr Pimikov.
+My name is Alexandr.

 My passion for understanding complex systems led me to earn a PhD in Theoretical Physics.
 I then transitioned into software development, applying my analytical skills to create innovative solutions.
 Currently, I am sharpening my C and C++ skills at Hive, a renowned coding school.
 Additionally, I've completed Yandex's Data Science Bootcamp and advanced courses in Deep Learning and Bayesian Data Analysis at Aalto University, building a strong foundation in both theoretical and practical data science.